CloCkWeRX/node-limitlessLED/README.md

   complex!
 Hopefully limitless will release a better firmware update in the future.
 * If the LINK light fails to come on: You probably configured it wrong.
 Try a different wifi setting, and make doubly sure you save the right section in the right order.
-* If the bridge is connected and the LINK light works, but you can't pair a phone app to it, try resetting everything (unplug, replug), make sure you can access the bridge web UI by visiting `http://<bridge ip you entered>/` in your browser.
+* If the bridge is connected and the LINK light turns on, but you can't pair a phone app to it, try resetting everything (unplug, replug), make sure you can access the bridge web UI by visiting `http://<bridge ip you entered>/` in your browser.
 Make sure the IP address is set right on both the web UI and your phone app, pray to the test gods some more, etc.